ImperialCollegeLondon/VeriTINY/README.md

 6. Open your `electron` app in a new terminal tab by running `yarn launch`.
 This command will start the application and also _hot reload_ it whenever source files are recompiled, or CSS files changed.

 7. Run `yarn pack-win, yarn pack-linux, yarn pack-osx` at any time to create a set of system-specific self-contained binaries in `./dist/os-name/*` and a zip in `./dist`.
-For osx, the easiest way to run Visual2 once it has been built is to navigate to `./dist/VeriTINY-darwin-x64` and execute `open -a VeriTINY.app` in terminal.
-Note that some host-target combinations will not correctly generate: `pack-osx must be executed on os-x.
+Note that some host-target combinations will not correctly generate: pack-osx must be executed on os-x.

 ## Workflow